Home

 The following (slightly edited) details about Duncan Robertson, dated October 2011, was found on the website: http://memento-mori-scotland.blogspot.fr/2011/10/robertson-family.html.
 Permission to use this material has not yet been received.

-Dr Duncan Robertson is documented to have purchased, for just under two thousand pounds, the seventy acre Broomage Estate at Larbert (near Falkirk).
+Dr. Duncan Robertson is documented to have purchased, for just under two thousand pounds, the seventy acre Broomage Estate at Larbert.
 The estate had an existing six bedroomed mansion house which he extended by adding a lodge and two wings and re-named ‘Carronvale’.
 Much of the interior was furnished with mahogany which is said to have been sourced from his plantation in Jamaica.

-The 68 year old Duncan Robertson (born 1756) died in Edinburgh on 12 February 1824.
-He was buried at Larbert churchyard.
-(Source: Peter Durbin).
+Duncan Robertson (born 1756) died in Edinburgh on 12 February 1824 and was buried at Larbert churchyard.
+(Source: Peter Durbin, a descendent of James).

-On the death of their father, Duncan Stewart Robertson (aged 5) inherited Carronvale whilst the 2 year old James Peter Robertson inherited another estate, 'Roehill', located in Perthshire.
+On the death of their father, Duncan Stewart Robertson (aged 5) inherited Carronvale whilst another estate, Roehill in Perthshire, went to James Peter Robertson (aged 2).

 It may not have been possible for their mother to maintain the estate.
 Carronvale was advertised ‘for rent’ in 1826 and again in 1827.
 The Stirling Journal of 2 March 1826 advertised the house as follows: